HYDROPONIC SEEDS Getting Your Garden Growing

 brought in with the plants, and the pride factor and skills learned by starting

 from scratch.
 We recommend that you at least try the seed route first.
-Don't
+If you try it and find it is too much work, then at least

 you tried... and learned.